elementalbasis/elementalbasis.com/_posts/2025-12-13-furstenbergs-proof.md

 is considered open.
 That is, for any integers $a$ and $b$, we have
 $\\{a + bk: k\in \mathbb{Z}\\} \in \tau$.
 Now, it is worth pointing out that
-$\tau$ contains more than just those arithmetic sequences; it contains their unions as well.
+$\tau$ contains more than just those arithmetic sequences; it contains unions and intersections between them as well.

 Moreover, any such arithmetic sequence in $\tau$ is closed in addition to being open.
 This is because for any such sequence, its complement is the union of